Kink Party Outfit Ideas: What to Wear to a Play Party

 I just had a major clear-out of clothes I no longer wear.
 I’m going to sell on a few bits, and the rest I’ll either pass on to friends, take to clothing swaps, or donate to charity.
 That way, they’re not either languishing in the back of my wardrobe or creating more waste, and can instead be worn and enjoyed by someone else.

-Buying More Versatile Styles
+Buying More Versatile Styles for Sustainable Rewearing

-For me, part of the fun of femme style is creating different looks by mixing and matching the same items in different ways.
+For me, part of the fun of sustainable femme style is creating different looks by mixing and matching the same items in different ways.

 Buying Recycled and Upcycled Materials

 Materials is a really complicated one when it comes to clothing, and there are no easy answers here.
-It’s also very, very hard to totally avoid unsustainable manmade fibres such as polyester, nylon, and viscose.
+It’s also very, very hard to totally avoid unsustainable synthetic fibres such as polyester, nylon, and viscose.
 Some natural materials, such as cotton and bamboo, also present issues.
 The more sustainable alternatives can be expensive and hard to find, not to mention the confusion of wading through the muddy and often conflicting information out there.

 One thing I’ve started trying to do, though, is look for more recycled and upcycled materials.
 This is a great way to support the “rescue” of materials that would otherwise end up in landfill.